vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 to catala Rājagrba-A (Rājgir, the ancient

-capital of Magadha) v 84 104, vā 105 73 (punyam Rājagrham vajam), Ag 109 20, , II 47 74, PI 38 22 , vide A G pp 467-468 and I GI vol. XXI P 72 for the five hills surrounding it, it was also known as Girivraja and was the capital of Jarasandha onder this Dame, B (10 the Punjab) P I 28
+capital of Magadha) v 84 104, vā 105 73 (puṇyam Rājagrham vajam), Ag 109 20, , II 47 74, PI 38 22 , vide A G pp 467-468 and I GI vol. XXI P 72 for the five hills surrounding it, it was also known as Girivraja and was the capital of Jarasandha onder this Dame, B (10 the Punjab) P I 28

 13 (it is a Devistbana) Rājabbadga--(on Sabhramati) P VI